 - The validation criteria are subtle or nuanced

-- Dynamic content makes comparison challenging
+- Dynamic content makes default comparison unreliable

 - You’ve observed specific failure patterns